FlisherOfatale/discord-auditlog/README.md

 2.4.0 - Adding Experimental Kick Detection Capability, improvement coming shortly!
 (Huge thanks to DarylJG94)
 2.3.2 - Hotfix to prevent crashes related to new Stage Channel.
 Require DiscordJS 12.5.2.
 Will be improved once DiscordJS fully support these channel.
 2.2.5 - Improved README.md format (OwenPotent)
-2.2.3 - Added ability to use channel ID instead of channel name (it check name, then id if name isn`t found)
+2.2.3 - Added ability to use channel ID instead of channel name (it check name, then id if name isn't found)
 2.2.2 - Initial commit to GitHub
 2.0.0 - Initial DiscordJS V12 Compatibility
 1.9.4 - Latest version compatible with DiscordJS V11, use "npm i discord-auditlog@discord.js-v11" to install